Shubhamsaboo/kairos_gpt3/CONTRIBUTE.md

 <a name="-referecnce-resources"></a>
 ## 📖 Reference Resources

-For your reference we have created an array of applications to take inspiration from and come up with new ideas that can be useful for the community in General
+For your reference, we have created example applications to take inspiration from and come up with new ideas that can be useful for the developer community.

 * [GPT-3 Applications](https://shubhamsaboo111.medium.com/)
 * [Video Tutorials/examples](https://www.youtube.com/channel/UCjG6QzmabZrBEeGh3vi-wDQ)